jeffersonthomas/virginia-rules/README.md

-# Draft Cconstitution for Virginia 1776
+# Draft Constitution for Virginia 1776

 June, 1776.